flynnbops/flynnbops.github.io/_posts/2020-12-21-ui_automation_outline.md

 We shared this learning with the HMLR testing community and other departments, collaborating with other teams to share ideas.
 These experiences feed into the [HMLR UI standard.](https://github.com/LandRegistry/skeleton-acceptance-tests/wiki/Introduction)

 I want to share the things I learned, how we got there, and what problems we were trying to address.
-So that you can follow my journey, and see if that can help you in your context.
+So that you can follow the journey, and see if that can help you in your context.

 It's important to me that I share the things that worked well and didn't, things we still struggle with, and what I think our next steps are.